 The Board has not set specific, minimum qualifications that must be met by director candidates.
 In deciding whether to nominate any particular candidate for election to the Board, the Board considers the appropriate skills and personal characteristics needed in light of the makeup of the current Board, including considerations of each candidate's integrity, character, sound judgment, business acumen, professional skills and experience, knowledge of our business and industry, differences in viewpoint, education, possible conflicts of interest, the ability to act in the interests of our stockholders and other individual qualities and attributes.
-Further, while the Board does not have a formal diversity policy, it identifies qualified potential candidates without regard to any candidate's race, color, disability, gender, national origin, sexual orientation, religion or creed.
+Although the Board does not have a formal diversity policy, it identifies qualified potential candidates without regard to any candidate's race, color, disability, gender, national origin, sexual orientation, religion or creed.
 The Board seeks to ensure the fair representation of all stockholder interests on the Board.
-The Board believes that the use of these general criteria, along with a non-discriminatory policy, will best result in a Board that evidences that diversity in many respects.
+The Board that evidences the diverse interests of our stockholders in many respects.
 The Board believes that it currently maintains that diversity.
-Although we are no longer subject to NASDAQ listing rules, the Board also considers whether a potential nominee would satisfy the NASDAQ Listing Rules' definition of "independent" and the SEC's definition of "audit committee financial expert."
+Although we are no longer subject to NASDAQ Listing Rules, the Board also considers whether a potential nominee would satisfy the NASDAQ Listing Rules' definition of "independent" and the SEC's definition of "audit committee financial expert".
 We believe that the backgrounds and qualifications of our directors, considered as a group, provides a composite mix of experience, knowledge and abilities that allows the Board to fulfill its responsibilities.

-Stockholder recommendations relating to director nominees may be submitted in accordance with the procedures set forth below under the heading "Stockholder Proposals for Next Annual Meeting."
-Stockholders may also send communications to the Board in accordance with the procedures set forth below under the heading "Stockholder Communications with the Board of Directors."
+Stockholder recommendations relating to director nominees may be submitted in accordance with the procedures set forth below under the heading "Stockholder Proposals for Next Annual Meeting".
+Stockholders may also send communications to the Board in accordance with the procedures set forth below under the heading "Stockholder Communications with the Board of Directors".

-As a result of the Voting Rights Triggering Event (as defined in the Certificate of Designations under which our 10 3⁄4% Series B Cumulative Exchangeable Redeemable Preferred Stock (the "Series B preferred stock") was issued), on October 15, 2013, holders of the outstanding Series B preferred stock were entitled to elect two directors to newly created positions on our Board.
-On June 6, 2014, holders of the Series B preferred stock elected Alan B. Miller and Gary B. Stone to the Board.
-On August 17, 2017, the Preferred Stock Directors notified us of their resignation as members of the Board.
-The holders of the Series B preferred stock have the right to elect two new directors to the Board to fill the seats vacated by Messrs.
-Miller and Stone for their unexpired terms at a special meeting of the holders of the Series B preferred stock, which, to our knowledge, as of the date of this Proxy Statement, has not yet taken place.
-These two vacancies on the Board will remain unfilled until such time as the holders of the Series B preferred stock appoint two new Preferred Stock Directors.
+As a result of the Voting Rights Triggering Event (as defined in the Certificate of Designations under which our 10 ${}^{3}/{}{4}$ % Series B Cumulative Exchangeable Redeemable Preferred Stock (the "Series B preferred stock") was issued), on October 15, 2013, holders of the outstanding Series B preferred stock are entitled to elect two directors to newly created positions on our Board.
+These two positions on the Board are currently vacant and will remain unfilled until such time as the holders of the Series B preferred stock appoint two new Preferred Stock Directors.
 Only holders of Series B preferred stock may vote on the Preferred Stock Directors at a special meeting and thus the Preferred Stock Directors are not being voted upon at the Annual Meeting.